tom1209-netizen/vit-tiny-accelerator/fpga/docs/softmax_unit.md

 This document describes the hardware softmax implementation located under `fpga/rtl/softmax`.
 It covers the algorithm design, fixed-point representation, I/O interfaces, internal pipeline, and resource usage.

+## Where This Sits In TinyViT

+In TinyViT window attention, softmax is applied over the **key dimension** for each query:

+- Stage 1 & 3 window: `7×7 = 49` tokens (per head, per query row)
+- Stage 2 window: `14×14 = 196` tokens (per head, per query row)

+In hardware, `softmax_unit` is invoked **per query-row** of the attention-score matrix (e.g. for a `49×49` score tile, it runs 49 times).
+Because the datapath is `8 lanes/beat`, query rows are padded to a multiple of 8 tokens:

+- 49 → 56 tokens (7 beats)
+- 196 → 200 tokens (25 beats)

+Padding tokens represent “masked” keys and should be driven with a low logit so their probability is ~0.

 ## Module Overview

 The softmax unit computes the softmax function over a sequence of tokens using a **three-pass algorithm** with max-subtraction for numerical stability: